 HOW CAN WE GET MORE MG?

-Munching on pumpkin seeds, walnuts & almonds, dark green leafy veggies, black beans, dark chocolate (70% + cacao), figs and avocados will all give you a nice boost of magnesium.
+Munching on walnuts, almonds, dark green leafy veggies, black beans, dark chocolate (70% + cacao), figs and avocados will all give you a nice boost of magnesium.

 For additional supplementation, there are 2 primary ways to add magnesium to your system.
 One is by oral supplement, often a liquid, which can be added to beverages.
 Be warned thought that these may produce undesirable side effects requiring sprints to the toilet, so it is important to start slowly with this approach.